cpfaff/mspm/README.md

 * Linux
     - That highly depends on your Linux-Distribution.
-Check out the Wiki of your distribution or ask your prefered search engine.
+Check out the Wiki of your distribution or ask your preferred search engine.

 ```r
 # requires R: 3.5.2